isaacssemugenyi/nodeVideostream/README.md

 # Video uploading and streaming with Node.js

-By using Node modules BinaryJS for multiple streams over a single realtime websocket connection.
-Express as web application framework, node-spdy for SPDY protocol, and some client-side Javascripting!
+By using Node modules BinaryJS for multiple streams over a single realtime websocket connection, Express as the web application framework, node-spdy for SPDY protocol, and some client-side Javascripting!

 ## What We'll Need